One XML interface for all of your travel content

 Several GDS, several interfaces

 LCCs sometimes use a ticketless version of the GDS/CRS, or they have their own system.
 Some also use Navitair's OpenSkies/NewSkies reservation system.
-LCC aggregators (such as Travelfusion, or Elsy Arres) sometimes employ screen scraping of the respective airline websites in order to provide a structured interface.
+LCC aggregators (such as Travelfusion or Amadeus Pyton - formerly Elsy Arres) sometimes employ screen scraping of the respective airline websites in order to provide a structured interface.

 One XML API for all GDS

 Out of this multitude of different 'languages' and interfaces, XX1 creates one XML data interface or API (seen on the top of the architecture) which looks the same across all these different content and inventory sources.
+This simplifies GDS integration and enables GDS aggregation across GDSs and other sources – a must in today’s travel technology landscape.
 As you can imagine it has been a huge undertaking to create one single globally accepted XML schema from all this different 3rd parties.
 This is why the XX1 XML schema has become a worldwide standard in the industry adopted by IATA.

 Modules for filtering, scripting and storing of booking information